deeppavlov/dream-builder/docs/ALPHA_TESTERS_GUIDE.md

 ### Component templates

 DP-Builder is designed to edit existing deeppavlov-based components (annotators, skills, etc.).
 It does not yet have the capability to create one from scratch, so in order to use it you'll need to provide some basic component templates for all the skills/annotators you'd like work with.
-You can bring your own templates, or use mine [TODO: link to zip here].
+You can bring your own templates, or [use mine](https://github.com/deepmipt/dp-builder/releases/download/v0.1-alpha/components.zip).
 If you decide to use your own, here's how your project folder should look:

 - 📂 __components__
    - 📂 __annotators__